 Just like with most any sport, you do it long enough and you welcome a new challenge when it comes along.
-So it was with this idea that Jevto Dedijer, author of BASE 66, emailed me about last January.
+So it was with this idea that Jevto Dedijer, author of BASE 66, emailed me about in January of 2005.
 He asked me if I would jump with his new book, BASE 66, and get a picture of it.
 As timing would have it, I was to catch a flight that day heading to the 40-way BASE world record attempt.
 I had bought a copy of his book, so I took it with me.
 The 40-way was winded out and I didn't have a chance to get the picture for him.

 BASE 66 is an incredible story that takes you in and lets you see life on the edge through the eyes and mind of a BASE jumping pioneer.
 I liked the book so much that I was determined to get Jevto some pictures when the opportunity arose.
 I had a trip planned to a 486 foot high legal bridge.
 Since we would be jumping during the day, this would be a good opportunity to do some jumps with his book.
 In preparation for it, he sent me 3 additional signed copies.

 In one book he wrote, "Johnny, 'I am about to become the first book to BASE jump.'
 Thanks for taking it for a ride."
 So naturally, when it was time to make the first attempt, that's the book I took.
 I did a slow rotating gainer while opening the book and attempting to read it in freefall.
 As my fall rate picked up, the pages started flapping around violently because of the way I was holding it.
 So there I am in freefall faced with a decision.
 I could go ahead and throw my pilot chute and let it keep flapping and possibly rip the pages, or I could change the way I was holding it and then deploy.
 Seeing where the ground was and wanting to preserve the book, I opted to fix my grip on the book first.
 All went well for the rest of that jump.
 I was able to reach up and grab my toggles with the book still in my left hand.